maystify/sauce-bucket/raw/index.md

 Also, in your main directory, don't have a file named `auto_sauce_directory.md` because that's automatically generated as a basic directory list.

+Don't like the styling?
+Simply open up `model.html` and edit away!
+The styling you add will be present in every page of the build.

 # Todo
 - [ ] Add more dynamics to the base model